kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 </figure>

-Complicating this decision, however, is the importance of considering both portrait and layout modes.
+Complicating this decision, however, is the importance of considering both portrait and landscape modes.
 We don’t want to reload the page or load additional scripts every time we re-orient the device, though we may want to render the page differently.

 In the following diagram, squares represent the max dimensions of each device, as a result of overlaying the portrait and landscape outlines